-Oral sensory seeking is a normal behaviour in babies and infants.
-They use sucking to help to calm and self soothe.
+Oral sensory seeking behaviour, or mouthing items, is a normal behaviour in babies and infants.
+They use sucking to help to calm themselves and self soothe.
 This self-soothing can also be called self-regulation.
-It is why dummies or pacifiers work so well to help calm down an upset baby.
+It explains why dummies or pacifiers work so well to help calm down an upset baby.
 Sucking is also an important survival reflex, which is essential for feeding.

 As they get older, infants then use their mouth to explore the world.
-It is very normal for children to put everything in their mouth between the ages of 18-24 months.
+It is very normal for children to put everything into their mouth between the ages of 18-24 months.
 This helps their sensory motor development.
-It helps them to learn more about the object, such as how big is it, how hard or soft is it, and what shape is it?
-Their mouth is like a second pair of eyes, giving the brain extra information about the objects in their world.
-The behaviour typically reduces from eighteen months but it can continue until two years of age.
-In this post I want to explore why some children continue with oral sensory seeking past this age.
+It helps them to learn more about an object, such as how big is it, how hard or soft is it, and its shape.
+The mouth acts like a second pair of eyes, giving the brain extra information about the objects in the world.
+This behaviour typically reduces from eighteen months but it can continue until two years of age.
+In this article, we will to explore why some children continue with oral sensory seeking past this age.
 We will consider why they are still putting non food objects into their mouth and share some ideas on how to help.

 What might it look like if a child is oral sensory seeking?